In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Petite studio is a brand that has a strong dislike for fast fashion, they believe in investing in piece that will last for years, so they have picked up on some “slow fashion” principles.

-Some of these principles include having full control over production, spending time on their constrution, sourcing luxurious fabrics, and having an ethical approach.
+Some of these principles include having full control over production, spending time on their constrution, sourcing luxurious fabrics, and having an ethical and sustainable approach.

 Encircled is a Canada based company that makes thoughtfully-designed and versatile wardrobe essentials.